 Savile police probing 120 leads

-Police have revealed they are looking at 120 lines of inquiry and possibly as many as 25 victims relating to the Jimmy Savile sex abuse claims.
+Police are looking at 120 lines of inquiry and possibly as many as 25 victims relating to the Jimmy Savile sex abuse claims.

 Scotland Yard has formally recorded eight criminal allegations against the star, including two of rape and six of indecent assault.